nodeca/babelfish/README.md

 //                alright : 'Alright, man!' } }

 // You may want to get translations within only one level of the scope
-// This might be useful for exporting translations partially in browser i18n.getScope('ru-RU', 'demo', {deep: false});
+// This might be useful for exporting translations partially to browser i18n.getScope('ru-RU', 'demo', {deep: false});
 // -> { hello : [Function] }